Motorcycle Piston Bracelet — .925 Sterling Silver, 52 Grams

 Q: Will the articulated joints loosen over time?

 Sterling silver joints will smooth out slightly with wear, but they won't become floppy.
-The connections between piston and rod links are structural — they flex enough to follow your wrist, but the range of motion is limited by design.
+Each piston-to-rod connection is structural — it flexes just enough to follow your wrist, and the limited range of motion is built in by design, not a sign of a loose joint.

 At a Glance